bharathGitUser/bharathgituser.github.io/_pages/about.md

 <a name="new"></a>
 # New!
-* Nokia issues <a href="https://www.nokia.com/about-us/news/releases/2020/06/18/nokia-and-att-run-successful-trial-of-the-ran-intelligent-controller-over-commercial-5g/">press release</a> on the live trial of the 5G RAN controller.
-I was part of the team at ATT that built this controller and coordinated this trial along with Nokia.
-This controller has been open-sourced through the <a href=https://www.o-ran.org/>O-RAN</a> alliance.
+* Nokia <a href="https://www.nokia.com/about-us/news/releases/2020/06/18/nokia-and-att-run-successful-trial-of-the-ran-intelligent-controller-over-commercial-5g/">press release</a> on the live trial of a 5G RAN controller which is a joint effort between ATT and Nokia.
+I was part of the team that built this controller and performed the trial.
+This controller has been open-sourced through the <a href="https://www.o-ran.org/">O-RAN</a> alliance.
 * Work on multi-site state management (MUSIC) <a href="https://www.onap.org/announcement/2020/06/18/onaps-6th-release-frankfurt-available-now-most-comprehensive-secure-and-collaborative-software-to-accelerate-5g-deployments">released</a> as part of the Open-network Automation Platform (ONAP) and accepted at <a href="https://bharathgituser.github.io/files/metric_vldb_2020.pdf">VLDB</a> and <a href="https://bharathgituser.github.io/files/music_icdcs_2020.pdf">ICDCS</a> 2020.
 * Measurement <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">study</a> of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.